smscully/python-aws-scripts/sg-rules-find-update/README.md

 ### 3. Call Core Script Functions
 Finally, `main` calls the core script functions to find rules that match the criteria provided by the user, then updates the rules.

 The `find_sg_rules` function uses the Boto3 `describe_security_group_rules` method to search for rules that match the key-value pairs in the JSON file identified by the `find_params_file` argument.
-The example file in the repository is called find.json, and while the file name is flexible, it must be JSON formated and contain the keys shown in the example below:
+The example file in the repository is called find.json, and while the file name is flexible, it must be JSON formatted and contain the keys shown in the example below:

 ```json
 {